zeta1999/korali/doc/mkdocs/docs/plots/plotcmaes.md

       updating rule.

     * Sigma (yellow) : Sigma is the scaling parameter of the covariance matrix.
       The scaling parameter is updated at every generation.
+If Sigma becomes very large or small it may have an adverse effect on the optimization.

     * | F - F_best | (crosses) : At every generation we calculate the absolute
       difference betwen the current best function evaluation (F) and the overall best found evaluation (F_best) of CMA-ES.
-The crosses appear only if F is less than F_best, i.e. no overall improvement and | F - F_best | is greater 0.
+The crosses appear only if the current generation does not imrpove the overall result, i.e. F is less than F_best during optimization and | F - F_best | is greater 0.

 A good indicator of convergance of CMA-ES to the global maximum is given by a steady decrease of | F - F_best |.